nathanl/authority/README.md

 If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(:action, @model_instance, @user)`

-### Authorizers

-Authorizers should be added under `app/authorizers`, one for each of your models.
-Each authorizer should correspond to a single model.
-So if you have `app/models/laser_cannon.rb`, you should have, at minimum:

-    # app/authorizers/laser_cannon_authorizer.rb
-    class LaserCannonAuthorizer < Authority::Authorizer
-    end

-These are where your actual authorization logic goes.
-You do have to specify your own business rules, but Authority comes with the following baked in:

-- All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.
-In other words, if you haven't said whether a user can update **this particular** widget, we'll decide by checking whether they can update **any** widget.
-- All class-level methods defined on `Authority::Authorizer` will use the `default_strategy` you define in your configuration.
-- The **default** default strategy simply returns false; you must override it in your configuration and/or write methods on your individual `Authorizer` classes to grant permissions.
-This whitelisting approach will keep you from accidentally allowing things you didn't intend.

-This combination means that, with this code:

-    # app/authorizers/laser_cannon_authorizer.rb
-    class LaserCannonAuthorizer < Authority::Authorizer
-    end

-... you can already do the following:

-    current_user.can_create?(LaserCannon)    # false; all inherited class-level permissions are false current_user.can_create?(@laser_cannon)  # false; instance-level permissions check class-level ones by default

-If you update your authorizer as follows:

-    # app/authorizers/laser_cannon_authorizer.rb
-    class LaserCannonAuthorizer < Authority::Authorizer

-      def self.creatable_by?(user) # class-level permission
-        true
-      end

-      def deletable_by?(user)      # instance_level permission
-        user.first_name == 'Larry' && Date.today.friday?
-      end

-    end

-... you can now do this following:

-    current_user.can_create?(LaserCannon)    # true, per class method above current_user.can_create?(@laser_cannon)  # true; inherited instance method calls class method current_user.can_delete?(@laser_cannon)  # Only Larry, and only on Fridays

 ## Integration Notes